jorge-ramirez-upm/RepTate/docs/source/developers/python_c_interface.rst

 In RepTate, some theories (most notably the React application theories) are written in C code and interfaced with Python using, `Ctypes <https://docs.python.org/3.6/library/ctypes.html>`_.
+Newer compiled theory code can also be exposed with `pybind11 <https://pybind11.readthedocs.io/>`_, which is usually more convenient for C++ classes, ``std::vector`` values, exceptions, and Python-style modules.

 In general, already-written C code will require **no** modifications to be used by Python.
 The only work we need to do to integrate C code in Python is on Python's side.